About Frances Prizzia

 PROFESSIONAL & BAR ASSOCIATION MEMBERSHIPS

-• Current President of the Filipino-American Lawyers of Orange County (FLOC)
+• Past President of the Filipino-American Lawyers of Orange County (FLOC)

 • A founding member and board member of the Orange County Unity Bar Association